MoatLab/FEMU/meson/docs/markdown/Reference-tables.md

  - `PKG_CONFIG_PATH` controls the paths pkg-config will search for just `native: false` dependencies (host machine).

-This mirrors the `build.` prefix used for (built-in) meson options, which has the same meaning.
+This mirrors the `build.` prefix used for (built-in) Meson options, which has the same meaning.

 This is useful for cross builds.
 In the native builds, build = host, and the unsuffixed environment variables alone will suffice.

 Prior to *0.54.0*, there was no `_FOR_BUILD`-suffixed variables, and most environment variables only effected native machine configurations, though this wasn't consistent (e.g. `PKG_CONFIG_PATH` still affected cross builds).